mechmotum/mechmotum.github.io/content/pages/jobs/bicycle-balance-vestibular-contributions.rst

 are externally supported during walking, the functional use of these vestibular inputs diminishes and vestibular-evoked responses are not observed [Tisserand2018]_.
-In contrast, much less is known about how vestibular signals contribute to balance and several questions arise.
+In contrast, much less is known about how vestibular signals contribute to balance during biking and several questions arise.
 What muscles are actively involved in correcting for balance during bicycling?
 Is steering control more important than upper body stabilizing mechanisms (i.e. inertia) for keeping the body upright?
-Does the vestibular control of balance for biking vary across the cycling phase?
+Does the vestibular control of balance for bicycling vary across the cycling phase?
 Does the vestibular input to bike balance change with cycling speeds?
 This project aims to answer these questions (and more!) to establish the working principles of the vestibular control of cycling.
 First, this project will quantify the activity of muscles believed to contribute to balance control when cycling.
 Second, a mild electrical stimulus delivered behind the ears to manipulate normal vestibular function [Kwan2019]_ will be used to track vestibular contributions during cycling.
 By correlating the stimulus to measured muscle activity we will be able to monitor vestibular contributions throughout the cycling pattern and across conditions.
 These results will reveal how vestibular signal contribute to our ability to remain upright while cycling.

 Approach
 ========